The Winnie Years

-The Winnie Years is an ongoing series of children's fiction novels by American author Lauren Myracle.
+The Winnie Years is a series of children's fiction novels by American author Lauren Myracle.
 The first entry in the series, Eleven, was published on February 9, 2004, through Dutton Juvenile and focuses on the angst and everyday problems of tween Winnie Perry.

 Of the books in the series, Myracle stated that they were her "most autobiographical books" in that she drew heavily upon her own experiences as a tween.
 The author has admitted that her son Jamie is the basis for the character of Ty, Winnie's younger brother, and that she has plans for a spinoff series surrounding the character.
+The spinoff series was eventually released and is titled The Life of Ty, which consists of three books that were all released in 2013.